suraakhila/SPOTIFYCLONE/README.md

                                                                 🎶 Spotify Clone 🎶

-This project is a full-stack Spotify clone that replicates the core functionality and design of the popular music streaming platform.
+This project is a  Spotify clone that replicates the core functionality and design of the popular music streaming platform.

-🌐 Built using modern web technologies such as HTML5, CSS3, and JavaScript for the front-end, and a robust backend powered by Node.js and Express, the app enables users to:
+🌐 Built using modern web technologies such as HTML5, CSS3, and JavaScript for the front-end,and the app enables users to:

 🎧 Browse songs